 Floods, droughts, excessive rainfall, forest fires and heatwaves are tangible consequences of a changing climate.
 The climate concerns every single person on the planet.
-That is why this week global representatives are discussing the unprecedented challenge of climate change at the United Nations Climate Change Conference in Glasgow, also known as COP26.
+That is why global representatives are discussing the unprecedented challenge of climate change at the United Nations Climate Change Conference in Glasgow, also known as COP26.

 The climate crisis, sustainability and food security are essential and urgent topics in all countries in which Cordaid is active.
 Therefore, we have published the policy brief Climate Justice.
 No time to waste!, in which we campaign for fair climate finance, a fair zero-carbon economy, effective protection of internally displaced people, and the promotion of climate-resilient agri-food systems.

 We’ve also asked 3 questions about climate change to 3 of our own experts from 3 continents: Asia, Africa and Europe.
 Meet Eliza Sthapit from Nepal, Margot Loof from the Netherlands and Isaac Bwiire from Uganda.

 Eliza Sthapit: “Nepal is a landlocked country, high up in the mountains.
 This makes us very vulnerable to climate change.
 We endure many flash floods and landslides.
 These hazards are often triggered by snow and ice melt in the mountains and unpredictable rainfall during the monsoon.
 Climate change affects the development of our country.
 For example, almost all electricity in Nepal comes from hydropower, which is being seriously jeopardised by landslides and floods.
 Also, when bridges are being destroyed, remote communities will be cut off, as those bridges are the lifelines for hard-to-reach areas.”